bluem-development/bluem-php/README.md

 ### Configuring iDIN

-Make sure that there is a `IDINBrandID` property set in config to utilize iDIN in parallel to other Bluem services.
+Make sure a `IDINBrandID` property is set in configuration to utilize iDIN in parallel to other Bluem services.
 The BrandID of different services might differ: e.g. CompanyPayment, CompanyMandate and CompanyIdentity.
 Set it like this:
 ```php